 By removing unwanted moisture from the air, a dehumidifier can help prevent the build-up of mold, mildew, and dust mites in your home, all of which are common allergens.
 Dehumidifiers reduce these allergens improving your family’s health and indoor air quality.

 Dehumidifiers also help prevent structural damage to your home.
 Basements and crawl spaces are prone to dampness, which can rot your home’s foundation.

 Running a dehumidifier with an air conditioner lowers energy costs.
 An air conditioner works by removing moisture and heat from the air.
 The more moisture that is in the air, the harder the air conditioner must work.
-Dehumidification not only lowers the humidity in your home, it reduces the need for cooling because you will feel more comfortable.
-Not only that, but a dehumidifier also costs significantly less to run.
+Dehumidification not only lowers the humidity in your home, but it also reduces the need for cooling because you will feel more comfortable.

 Choosing a dehumidifier